refinedev/refine/documentation/docs/packages/tanstack-table/use-table/index.md

 import RelationalLivePreview from "../examples/\_partial-relational-live-preview.md";
 import PropResource from "@site/src/partials/prop-resource";

-Refine offers a [TanStack Table][tanstack-table] adapter with [@refinedev/react-table][refine-react-table] that allows you to use the TanStack Table library with **refine**.
+Refine offers a [TanStack Table][tanstack-table] adapter with [@refinedev/react-table][refine-react-table] that allows you to use the TanStack Table library with **Refine**.
 All features such as sorting, filtering, and pagination come out of the box.
 Under the hood it uses [`useList`](/docs/core/hooks/data/use-list) for the fetch.
 Since it is designed as headless, It expects you to handle the UI.

 All of [TanStack Table's][tanstack-table] features are supported and you can use all of the [TanStack Table's][tanstack-table] examples with no changes just copy and paste them into your project.